Know Your Blood Pressure Numbers

 - If your blood pressure is borderline high -- systolic blood pressure between 120 and 139 or diastolic blood pressure of 80 to 89 -- check it at least every year or more often as your doctor suggests.
 Depending on whether or not you have other medical issues, this number might be considered too high.

 - If your blood pressure is 140/90 or higher, talk with your doctor as this is high blood pressure and requires a doctor’s attention.
+In some situations, your doctor might want to start medication.

 Can I Check my Blood Pressure at Home?